mwcproject/wallet713/docs/usage.md

 owner_api_include_foreign = <true|false>
 ```

-MWC713 Owner API supports the default grin's wallet owner API.
-Additionally `issue_send_tx` supports `grinbox` method where `dest` argument is a grinbox address.
+MWC713 Owner API supports the default mwc's wallet owner API.
+Additionally `issue_send_tx` supports `mwcbox` method where `dest` argument is a mwcbox address.

-Note that in order to utilize  `mwcmq` methods, the grinbox listeners must be initialized automatically at start by using the following configuration parameters in `mwc713.toml`:
+Note that in order to utilize  `mwcmq` methods, the mwcbox listeners must be initialized automatically at start by using the following configuration parameters in `mwc713.toml`:

 ```
 grinbox_listener_auto_start = true